 Eastern zone: Sept.
 1–15

-*Hunters are allowed to use shotguns capable of holding over three shot shells.
+*Hunters are allowed to use shotguns capable of holding more than three shot shells.
 Shooting hours are extended to a half-hour before sunrise to a half-hour after sunset.

 Teal, September season**

-**Shooting hours will be a half-our before sunrise to sunset.
-The daily bag limit is six
+**Shooting hours will be a half-hour before sunrise to sunset.
+The daily bag limit is six.